 Avoiding Probate in CaliforniaAvoiding probate is easy if you plan ahead.
 The benefits are lower costs for your estate administration and less frustration for your family.
-See the Probate Page for reasons to avoid probate.
 Among the methods of avoiding probate are the following:

 Assets owned through a living trust do not need to be probated.